wba6/Opal-Trace/README.md

 # Opal-Trace
-A ray tracer written in Rust (work in progress)
+A ray tracer written in Rust following a test-driven development model (work in progress)